violetr/fem/README.md

 ```python
 fem.labels_
 ```
-Rejected outliers are labelled with the string '-1'.
+rejected outliers are labelled with the string '-1'.

 You can specify a value b between 0 (reject nothing) and 1 (reject everything) for the outlier rejection: